freddycoder/SecureLoadTesting/Readme.md

 # Secure testing

-Some docker images containing tools for testing and dotnet runtime to securly manage password read from secret in k8s cluster.
+Some docker images containing tools for testing and the dotnet runtime to securely manage password read from a secret in k8s cluster

 > Code in this repo is a POC.
 Secret should not be pass into query string, or simply store as base64 string.
 Normally, the secret would be encrypted and the c# program should decrypt the password.
 The secret value can be for example the password of the OIDC client that use client credential flow.